VasiliuIonela/Poject-ITF-OpenCart/README.md

 The test cases with steps can be viewed here: [test_cases.pdf]().
 ## 1.5 Test implementation
  The following elements are needed to be ready before the test execution phase begins:
-* enter here what needs to be reeady for the test execution  to begin
+* Testing environment is up and running: https://demo.opencart.com/admin/
+* QA testers have completely understood the requirements.
+*	Create and prioritize test cases.
+* Access to the testing environment is given: 	Username: demo | Password: demo
+* Cycle summary was created.
+* Test cases were added to the cycle summary.
+* Preparing test data and ensuring it is properly loaded in the test environment.
 ## 1.6 Test Execution
 * Test cases are executed on the created test Cycle summary: [cycle_summary_execution.pdf]()
 * Bugs have been created based on the failed tests.
 The complete bug reports can be found here: [created_bugs.pdf]() -enter here bug titles
+  * Full regression testing is needed after the bugs are fixed.
   ## 1.7 Test Completion
-* Exit criteria was evaluated and passed
+* Exit criteria was evaluated and passed.
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv]()
 * Test execution chart was generaetd, the final report shows...describe it -enter here the final report